web-auth/webauthn-framework/doc/metadata-service/index.md

 # Other Metadata Services

-Manufacturers may decide to manage their own Metadata Services and therefore the metadata statements of their authenticators may be available only in a dedicated repository.
+Manufacturers may decide to manage their own Metadata Service and therefore the metadata statements of their authenticators may be available only in a dedicated repository and not on the omne managed by the FIDO Alliance.

 The `MetadataService` class allows you to send requests to these custom services using the following methods: